 Capacitor Codes and associated Markings

-done on the capacitors.
-The markings’ format is dependent upon what type of
+There are various different ways in which the marking is done on the capacitors.
+The markings’ format is dependent upon what type of capacitor is given.

 Basics of Capacitor Markings